Frameworks¶

 - is_equivalent(other_framework, numerical=False, tolerance=1e-09)[source]¶

-Return whether the given framework is equivalent to self.
+Return whether the given framework is equivalent to the framework.

 Definitions